bdimitrov-work/simply_do/README.md

 Simple todo app

 To run it:
+-install dependencies
-1. npm run server
+-npm run server
-2. npm start
+-npm start

 Created with React.
 Used JavaScript and CSS.